Save Our Summer: UK pilots and cabin crew issue travel sector rescue plea | Business

 Save Our Summer: UK pilots and cabin crew issue travel sector rescue plea

+The industry urged the government to expand the green list when the system is reviewed on June 28.
+COVID-19 rules restricted the numbers permitted to attend the Westminster protest to a few hundred, but workers also held events at Manchester, Heathrow and other airports.

 British pilots, cabin crew, travel agents and other workers are urging politicians to save the summer holiday season by reopening routes abroad or risk destroying tens of thousands of jobs as companies fail.
-Workers from the travel industry will demonstrate across Britain on Wednesday, protesting outside parliament, meeting politicians, and holding events at airports to highlight the threat to their jobs from the government's strict rules.
+Workers from the travel industry demonstrated across Britain on Wednesday.
+Protesters outside parliament held banners saying "Speak up for travel" alongside air stewardesses in full uniform, as they sought to highlight the threat to their jobs from the government's strict rules.

 England is expected to re-open from a third COVID-19 lockdown in July but the travel sector remains effectively shut, with the government advising against travel except to a handful of destinations.
 British government ministers are examining ways to re-open travel more broadly, and are considering plans to ditch quarantine requirements for vaccinated adults and their children to some destinations.